osobotu/mlip-kafka-lab/README.md

 ## Implementing Producer-Consumer Mode
 ### 1. Producer Mode: Writes Data to Broker
 Refer TODO sections in the script.
+Design a schema while making decisions on what should be included with the City data; Consider which fields are optional or required.
 Edit the bootstrap servers and add 2-3 cities of your choice.
 Run the code to write to Kafka stream.

 ### 2. Consumer Mode: Reads Data from Broker
 Modify the TODO section by filling appropriate parameters/arguments in the starter code.
 Verify `Kafka_log.csv`.